Use Code proxyking15off for 15% off your order for a limited time!

 Evolving Wilds

-Evolving Wilds is a very budget-friendly card.
-That said, it’s significantly weaker than our Onslaught and Zendikar fetch lands.
-It’s essentially a weak version of Prismatic Vista.
+Evolving Wilds is very budget-friendly.
+That said, it’s significantly weaker than the true fetch lands.
 It only allows you to fetch a basic land, and worse, that land comes into play tapped.
-You can’t use it until your next turn.
-It’s generally not worth playing unless you are working on low budget decks.

 We typically recommend the standard allied and enemy fetches: